hasan-farooq/Course-Management-System/README.md

 Hello there !

 This is a Java based implementation of Course Management System supporting Admin , Teacher and Student roles.
-I have tried to use the OOP Design principles.
+I have tried to use some OOP Design principles.
 The GUI used is JavaFx and Database used is MySQL.

-Some files are missing because of broken links (while moving from Swing to JavaFx).
-They'll be added in sometime.

 * Admin Roles